-- i) Spaces for the true full names and addresses of entrant, driver(s) and passenger(s) (if appropriate to the competition) and the licence number(s) of the entrant, driver(s) and passenger(s).
-SRs may permit the nomination of driver(s), rider(s) and passenger(s) to be deferred, but no driver, rider or passenger shall compete unless he has first signed the appropriate declaration(s) and/or undertaking(s) as required by GCR 93; - ii) Spaces for the signature of the entrant.
-An entry form may be submitted by an agent on behalf of the entrant but in that case the entrant shall himself sign and submit an entry form as soon as possible and in any case before or at documentation; - iii) The following statement: "If a competitor is a minor, this form must be countersigned by the appropriate parent or guardian"; - iv) a statement in accordance with GCR 86; - v) any other information required by the SRs.
+- i) Spaces for the legal full names and addresses of entrant, driver/s and passenger/s (if appropriate to the competition) and the licence number/s of the entrant, driver/s and passenger/s.
+SRs may permit the nomination of driver/s, rider/s and passenger/s to be deferred, but no driver, rider or passenger shall compete unless he has first signed the appropriate declaration/s and/or undertaking/s as required by GCR 93; - ii) Spaces for the signature of the entrant.
+An entry form may be submitted by an agent on behalf of the entrant but in that case the entrant shall himself sign and submit an entry form as soon as possible and in any case before or at documentation; - iii) The following statement: "If a competitor is a minor, this form must be countersigned by the appropriate parent, step-parent, adoptive parent or court appointed legal quardian": - iv) a statement in accordance with GCR 86: - v) any other information required by the SRs.